J. B. Jeyaretnam: 2001–2007: Bankruptcy

 On 23 and 25 July 2001, the Court of Appeal dismissed two bankruptcy appeals from Jeyaretnam after he failed to pay instalments on time for the damages arising from the earlier defamation lawsuits.
 As undischarged bankrupts are barred from serving in Parliament, Jeyaretnam lost his seat as a Non-constituency Member of Parliament on 25 July 2001.
 He was also disbarred.

 To pay off his debts, Jeyaretnam went onto the streets to sell copies of two books he wrote: Make It Right for Singapore and The Hatchet Man of Singapore.
 The first book contains the texts of some of his parliamentary speeches from 1997 to 1999, while the second describes his trials.
 In 2003, he told the Associated Press that he had managed to sell as many as 10 copies of The Hatchet Man of Singapore each time he went out, and that the first 2,000 copies had been almost sold out.

 In May 2007, Jeyaretnam was discharged from bankruptcy after he paid the remaining sum of S$233,255.78 owed to his creditors.

 J B Jeyaretnam Foundation

 On 5 January 2021, a charity tentatively named "J B Jeyaretnam Foundation" was set up to focus on poverty relief among marginalised groups.

 Personal life

 Jeyaretnam met his wife, Margaret Cynthia Walker, while they were both studying law in London.
 Walker joined Jeyaretnam in Singapore in 1956 and they married in February 1957.
 She died of cancer in 1980.
 They had two sons, Kenneth Jeyaretnam and Philip Jeyaretnam.
-Kenneth Jeyaretnam, a former hedge fund manager, has been the secretary-general of the Reform Party since 2009.
+Kenneth Jeyaretnam, a former hedge fund manager, was secretary-general of the Reform Party between 2009 and his death in 2026.
 Philip Jeyaretnam, a Senior Counsel, has been a judge of the Supreme Court since 2021 and was the president of the Law Society from 2004 to 2007.